 I hold a Level 4 Diploma in Counselling Skills, and have completed additional courses on topics such as anxiety and depression,

-eating disorders, and self harm and suicide.
+eating disorders, self-harm and suicide, and online counselling.